Nicolas Cage's Car Collection Is A Treasure Chest For Car Enthusiasts

 Nicolas Cage's 1999 Lamborghini Diablo VT

-The article finishes off with Nicky’s long-sold Lamborghini Diablo VT that he owned back in his younger days.
+The article finishes off with Nicky’s long-sold Lamborghini Diablo VT, which he owned back in his younger days.
 It is one of 12 models that came out from the factory that year to celebrate the cooperation between Lamborghini and Alpine Car Audio.
 The car made headlines again back in 2013 when the owner (after Nicolas) wrecked the car’s right rear Quarter panel on an exit ramp.

 FAQs